-The bottom of Schedule 4 requires the taxpayer to file Schedule 17(2) instead of Schedule 4 if the amounts under appeal exceed the relief that can be granted under the Informal Procedure Rules.
-Schedule 17(2) is similar to Schedule 4 except that, at the end of Schedule 17(2), there is an express disclaimer to ensure that the taxpayer is aware that, by electing to have the appeal proceed under the Informal Procedure Rules, he foregoes any relief above the threshold.
-For instance, if the amount under appeal is $35,000 and he is successful, he can only recover $25,000 because that is the maximum limit under the Informal Procedure Rules.
-He should have proceeded under the General Procedure Rules if he wanted to recover the full amount of $35,000.
+The bottom of Schedule 4 requires the taxpayer to file Schedule 17(2) instead of Schedule 4 if the amount under appeal exceeds the relief that can be granted under the Informal Procedure Rules.
+Schedule 17(2) is similar to Schedule 4 except that, at the end of Schedule 17(2), there is an express disclaimer to ensure that you are aware that, by electing to have the appeal proceed under the Informal Procedure Rules, you forego any relief above the threshold.
+For instance, if the amount under appeal is $35,000 and you are successful, you can only recover $25,000 because that is the maximum limit under the Informal Procedure Rules.
+You should have proceeded under the General Procedure Rules if you wanted to recover the full amount of $35,000.

 Some comments about what to include in the notice of appeal:

 - It is a common mistake for taxpayers to complain about CRA officers’ misconduct, or how they acted improperly during the audit.
 Personal attacks on CRA officers can be counterproductive and cast a negative light on the person making those allegations.
 Further, the Tax Court of Canada’s jurisdiction is limited to determining the correctness of the reassessment(s) under appeal.
 The Court will generally not hear complaints of misconduct and, regardless, cannot grant any relief related to such alleged misconduct.
 The facts stated in the notice of appeal should be limited to what is relevant.